BennyFranco/ng-editable-table/README.md

 # ng-editable-table

+This is a dynamic table for angular, you can add, edit or delete rows without any stylesheet.

 [![Build Status][travis-badge]][travis-badge-url]
 [![Dependency Status][david-badge]][david-badge-url]
 [![devDependency Status][david-dev-badge]][david-dev-badge-url]
 [![npm][npm-badge]][npm-badge-url]

-This is a dynamic table for angular, you can add, edit or delete rows.

 ## Install